one-lang/one/README.md

 Java 8 must be installed on your system to run One programs.

     java -jar one.jar one.one
-Replace `one.jar` with the path to the Delta interpreter and `one.one` with the program path.
+Replace `one.jar` with the path to the One interpreter and `one.one` with the program path.

 ## *BUT* **WATS** AB*OOT* STRRREEEEENGS??//??????/????!?!!?!!1?!!?1?!?!/1?!!?!?!?!?!
 One has some little sugar (it's syntatic, not edible).